 - it is a necessary part of an internal investigation following a complaint; or

-- we engage a contractor to provide some NDIS services and the contractor needs personal information of certain participants, providers, carers or other persons in order to perform that service for us.
+- we engage a contractor to provide some NDIS services and the contractor needs personal information of certain participants, providers, carers or other persons in order to perform that service for us;

-We rely on contracted service providers, such as community partners and the Department of Human Services, to undertake certain roles on our behalf.
+We rely on contracted service providers, such as community partners and Services Australia, to undertake certain roles on our behalf.
 These third parties have access to our records and may use those records in order to facilitate your access to the NDIS or to implement your NDIS plan.
 When we use third parties, such as community partners and other contractors, to perform certain functions, the third parties are contractually required to work in accordance with the Privacy Act and the NDIS Act, and to access and store all personal information using our IT systems, not their own.
 The contractor is also required to treat personal information they may see or handle with care and confidentiality.
 Because we retain control over all personal information, the mere use of that personal information by contracted service providers as required by their role is considered a lawful use by the Agency and does not require your consent.

 If you apply to become a participant in the NDIS, you will be asked to provide your consent for us to share your personal information with third parties, such as medical practitioners, accommodation facilities, support coordinators and other government entities.
 This is required as part of assessing whether you meet the access requirements for the NDIS and to implement your plan, if you do become a participant.